20 out of 23 people found this review helpfulwrite a review of this game

 SummaryThe Splendors and Miseries of Liberty City

-GTAIV follows the same design philosophy as the previous games in the series - let the player roam a huge virtual city, stealing vehicles, causing havoc, and completing missions to advance the story.
-While there are less vehicles and less variety in missions in GTAIV (more on that in the "Bad" section), it allows us to do pretty much all those things we loved doing in other GTA games - with the exception of those that were added in "San Andreas".
-However, the dating that was first introduced in that game is still here, and is more fleshed-out and realistic than before.
+GTA IV follows the same design philosophy as the preceding games in the series - let the player roam a huge virtual city, stealing vehicles, wreaking havoc, and completing missions to advance the story.
+While there are less vehicles and less variety in missions in this iteration (more on that in the "Bad" section), it allows us to do pretty much all those things we loved doing in the earlier games - with the exception of those that were added in San Andreas.
+However, the dating that was first introduced in that game is still here, and is more fleshed-out than before.

-The biggest star of GTA is Liberty City itself.
+The biggest star of the game is Liberty City itself.
 It is one of the most beautiful game worlds ever created.
 The amount of detail is overwhelming.
 Every building is unique, and there is logic and continuity in the design of the city that makes it feel much more real than previous GTA worlds.
 They added tons of detail to the behavior of the pedestrians.
 People talk to each other, quarrel, play games, eat, go online, carry things, etc. It's a pleasure to just walk around the city and see what people are doing.
 They would utter various comments when Niko interacts with them - in different languages (I can verify the authenticity of Russian language).
-There is so much life in the city, so many things are happening, that I find it very fitting that the final credits roll over panoramic views of Liberty City, the outstanding creation of the game developers.
+There is so much life in the city, so many things are happening, that I find it very fitting that the final credits roll over panoramic views of Liberty City, the outstanding creation of the developers.

 Of course, there are also the outstanding radio stations.
-I remember how amazed I was when I browsed through the channels and suddenly heard John Coltrane's original recording of "Giant Steps".
+I remember how amazed I was when I browsed through the channels and suddenly heard John Coltrane's original recording of Giant Steps.
 It was, without exaggeration, one of the best gaming moments I've ever had.
 To include legendary jazz recordings in a game about thugs and mafia - if this doesn't mean high class, I don't know what does.

 There are also less vehicles than before.
-Once again, we were spoiled by "San Andreas".
-Planes, monster trucks, tanks, and dozens of others are gone, and with the exception of a few missions, you'll be spending nearly all your time in regular cars.
+Once again, we were spoiled by San Andreas.
+Planes, monster trucks, tanks, and dozens of others are gone, and - with the exception of a few missions - you'll be spending nearly all your time in regular cars.